Tool List

 ### MCP Client Configuration

-When using a client that supports the MCP protocol (such as Claude Desktop or Cline), you need to add the following content to the client's configuration file:
+When using an MCP protocol-supported client (e.g., Claude Desktop or Cline), add the following content to the client configuration file:

 ```json